python/cpython/Doc/using/mac.rst

 * A framework :file:`/Library/Frameworks/Python.framework`, which includes the Python executable and libraries.
 The installer adds this location to your shell path.
-To uninstall MacPython, you can simply remove these three things.
-A symlink to the Python executable is placed in /usr/local/bin/.
+To uninstall Python, you can remove these three things.
+A symlink to the Python executable is placed in :file:`/usr/local/bin/`.

 The Apple-provided build of Python is installed in :file:`/System/Library/Frameworks/Python.framework` and :file:`/usr/bin/python`,